ledger/ledger/README.md

 but for those who want unparalleled reporting access to their data there are few alternatives.

+Ledger uses text files for input.
+It reads the files and generates reports.
+There is no other database or storing state.
+To use Ledger, you create a file of your account names and transactions, run from the command line with command lines options to specify a report, and get output.
+The output is generally plain text, though one generate a graph or html instead.
+Ledger is simple in concept, surprisingly rich in ability, and easy to use.

 ## For the Impatient

 I know, you just want to build and play.
 If you have all the dependencies